MicrosoftDocs/power-platform/power-virtual-agents/nlu-boost-conversations.md

 1. You create individual topics for the most important or most often-asked questions from your customers (which you might have developed based on [analytics from previous bots](analytics-overview.md) or existing support issues).

-This could take a while and some specialized knowledge - but with **Generative Answers** enabled you're up and running from day one.
+This could take a while and some specialized knowledge - but with **generative answers** enabled you're up and running from day one.

-## Generative Answers as a fallback
+## Generative answers as a fallback

 When a user sends an input to a bot, the bot first looks for topics to run which match the intent of the user prompt.
 This process includes the Fallback [system topic](authoring-system-topics.md), though it may not match the user's intent.
 If a matching intent is not found in the topics, the bot can use **GA** to attempt answering the query.
 This is called "Generative Answers for fallback".
 This document is focused on _getting you started_ using **GA** to augment your bot's ability to help customers.